 Hi.
 Hello!
 I am Dr. Anissa Bougrea, a Belgian-Moroccan postdoctoral researcher (Max Weber fellow) at the European University Institute in Florence, Italy.
+My research sits at the intersection of development finance, geopolitics, and coloniality.

-I show how financialised development initiatives, especially in the Global South and within green transition narratives, reproduce logics of global competition, extractivism, and the coloniality of money.
+I show how financialised development initiatives, particularly in the Global South and within green transition narratives, reproduce logics of extractivism, global competition, and the coloniality of money.
 I also interrogate how the EU’s claim to act simultaneously as a “normative” and a geopolitical power becomes untenable in a context where private commercial interests and public security imperatives collide; an analytical tension that matters as much for EU and US strategists as for scholars of decoloniality.

 My work has been published in Competition & Change, the Journal of Economic Policy Reform, and European Foreign Affairs Review, and in edited volumes with Routledge and Oxford University Press.
+I am also the recipient of the Emerging Scholar Award in Public Banking, awarded by McMaster’s Public Banking Project in collaboration with the French Development Agency (AFD), at the 2026 Development Banking Research Conference, an event included in the official programme of France’s G7 Presidency.

 I hold a PhD from Ghent University in Belgium, with the Ghent Institute for International and European Studies.
 My dissertation was entitled: ‘The New European Financial Architecture for Development: Financialization of EU Aid?’, supervised by Professor Jan Orbie and Professor Mattias Vermeiren.
 I examined how financial instruments such as guarantees and private capital mobilisation increasingly drive European Union external action, often under the guise of ‘equal partnership,’ developing a three-layered analytical framework to highlight and assess the extent and unevenness of financialization in EU development policy in Africa.